2cheekyltd/dublinTechTest/README.md

 ## Distance Calculation

 The distance between the office and each affiliate is calculated using the Haversine formula.
 This formula provides the distance between two points on the Earth’s surface, given their latitude and longitude in degrees.

-    ```
+    ```bash
     private function calculateDistance($lat1, $lon1, $lat2, $lon2)

     {